 Foreign Duty Pay

 Enlisted members assigned to areas outside of the 48 contiguous states and the District of Columbia are authorized to receive foreign duty pay.
 The amount of pay is based on rank.
-It's interesting to note that an individual cannot receive this pay if they are stationed in a state or country of which they are a resident.
+It's interesting to note that an individual cannot receive this payment if they are stationed in a state or country of which they are a resident.
 So, for example, a member of the military who is a legal resident of Hawaii would not receive this pay if stationed in that state, but another military member who is not a resident of Hawaii would receive the pay.

 Military members embarked on a ship are authorized sea pay, ranging in amounts from $50 per month to $620 per month.
 The amount of entitlement is based on rank and number of years of logged sea duty.
 Additional amounts may also be awarded to personnel who have been embarked on a vessel for more than 36 consecutive months.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 18.

 Foreign Language Proficiency Pay

 Military members who have received training in a foreign language and are assigned to a job requiring foreign language skills receive a monthly Foreign Language Proficiency Pay.
 It depends on the level of proficiency maintained.
-Additionally, other military members who are proficient in a language that the Department of Defense considers to be critical may also receive this monthly pay, as long as they maintain proficiency in the language.
+Additionally, other military members who are proficient in a language that the Department of Defense considers to be critical may also receive this monthly payment, as long as they maintain proficiency in the language.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 19.

 Aviation Retention Bonus